Gura-San/game_board/README.md

 ## Gameboard website
 This is express application website that primarily works on backend.
-It’s meant to help gamers to establish their game libraries with a connected [IGDB](https://www.igdb.com) game API.
+It’s meant to help gamers to establish their game libraries with connected [IGDB](https://www.igdb.com) game API.

 ## Motivation
-The project was done for the WDI20 second project assignment by Sandro Guraspasvili
+Project was done for the WDI20 second project assignment by Sandro Guraspasvili

 ## Build status
 Working, deployed